What is GDP? How GDP of India is calculated

 Value Added: Value of Output – Intermediate Consumption.

-Under this method of GDP calculation the following Industry-specific analysis is taken into considerations:
+Under this method of GDP calculation, the following Industry-specific analysis is taken into consideration:

 The income approach formula for GDP calculation is given below: